Dikmit02/BE_assignment/README.md

 The application uses global validations and an error Pipe for intercepting errors and providing appropriate responses.
 It utilises the class-validator library to validate incoming data masteringbackend.com.

 ### Database Operations
-The application uses Objection.js and Knex.js as ORM (Object-Relational Mapping) tools to interact with the MySQL database.
+The application uses Objection.js and Knex.js as ORM (Object-Relational Mapping) tools to interact with the Postgres database.
 These ORMs provide a powerful query API and help to prevent SQL injection attacks.

 ### Data Transformation
 A transformer layer is implemented to transform the response data according to the requirements.
 This layer helps to ensure that the data sent to the client is in the correct format and can be easily consumed.